ASneakyFox/libgdx-fbxconv-gui/README.md

 Use the file list on the left to search for 3d models to preview (supports .obj, .fbx, .dae, .g3db, .g3dj)

-Models in the format of .obj, .fbx, or .dae will be converted to .g3dj for previewing with your specified Configuration options on the bottom left, .g3dj and .g3db files do not be converted and will be viewed directly.
+Models in the format of .obj, .fbx, or .dae will be converted to .g3dj for previewing with your specified Configuration options on the bottom left, .g3dj and .g3db files do not need to be converted and will be viewed directly.

 If you have "Automatic Preview" checked then model files will automatically be shown when you select them, otherwise you need to press the "Preview" button.